smuellerDD/leancrypto/README.md

 The following services are offered with the PKCS#7 support:

-* Signature verifiation: use cases are secure boot scenarios and others
+* Signature verification: use cases are secure boot scenarios and others

 # Testing